 Volunteers happily escort tours around town for visiting coaches, passengers enjoy an informative 60 minute tour highlighting Gloucester’s history before stopping at the museum.
 The entry fee is small for such an extensive trip down a pretty tree-lined lane of memories.

 In the early years of the Barrington Coast when rivers were the roads, Tinonee was the heart of the Manning River where majestic sailing ships were an everyday sight.
-Tinonee buzzed with early commerce and infant industries.
+Tinonee buzzed with early commerce and infant industries and you can learn more here at the Tinonee Museum.

 Around 1860-70 Tinonee was the quintessential colonial river town bustling with five hotels, post office, flour mill, sugar mills, sawmills, three churches, blacksmith shop, broom factory, bakery, its own newspaper, hospital, school, bacon factory, brick kiln, butchery, bank and Captain Hector Gollan’s shipyard.
 These were the base of a thriving community that eventually lead to the growth of Taree on the opposite riverbank.